 Residents should continue these precautions until testing no longer confirms the presence of the ameba in the water system.
 Residents will be made aware when that occurs.
 For further information on preventative measures, please visit the CDC website here: http://www.cdc.gov/parasites/naegleria/prevention.html

 Ascension Parish Water Systems Frequently Asked Questions - Multiple media reports about the status of an application submitted by Ascension Parish to the Louisiana Department of Health have caused confusion about the water system in which the ameba was found. - Click here for FAQs.

 For the Media

-Members of the media should contact DHH's Bureau of Media and Communications with questions about DHH's response or to schedule interviews with state experts on Naegleria fowleri and water regulations.
+Members of the media should contact LDH's Bureau of Media and Communications with questions about LDH's response or to schedule interviews with state experts on Naegleria fowleri and water regulations.

 - June 29, 2017: LDH Confirms Naegleria Fowleri Ameba in North Monroe, Schriever Water Systems

 - September 1, 2015: LDH Confirms Naegleria Fowleri Ameba in North Monroe Water System

 - August 18, 2015: LDH Confirms Naegleria Fowleri Ameba in Terrebonne Parish's Schriever Water System